 | ||If the Club's results do not show up, you may be using the wrong code name for your team.|

-Correct the Team Code in Team Mgr: Teams, Edit and try again.
+To correct the Team Code in Team Mgr choose Teams, Edit and try again.

-Official club code names are in each Club listing in About the Clubs
+Official FCSL club code names are in each Club listing in About the Clubs

 | ||FCSL does NOT encourage parents to become FCSL Swim Referees.|